peterjgrainger/action-changelog-reminder/README.md

 # GitHub action to add a changelog reminder

 After installation this action will check that the files in a pull request contain a changelog.
-If it doesn't it will create the comment:
+If the changelog is not present, the action will create the comment:

 ![changelog_comment](https://user-images.githubusercontent.com/1332395/64420560-76021d80-d097-11e9-936c-e1fc9e92fbfb.png)

-The log must be a `.yml` file and be at any depth in a folder named `change_log`

-The test for this is a regex `/change_log\/.*\/*.yml`
+The test for changelog defaults to the regex `/change_log\/.*\/*.yml`

 - `change_log/next/RU-3456.yml` ✅
 - `changelog/RU-3456.yml` ❌

+But you can supply your regex for changelogs (see example below)

 ## Installation